 Fear of going to the toilet/potty

 This is more common with older toddlers who are starting potty training, but it’s worth mentioning.
 Some babies and children become stressed or anxious about pooing in their nappy or going to the potty or toilet.
 This might be because it’s hurt once or they’ve even torn the inside of their bottom while straining with a hard poo and they don’t want to go through that again.
-This may mean, if they have the muscular control, they might try to hold in their poo, which can literally compact the problem!
+If they have the muscular control, they might try to hold in their poo, which can literally compact the problem!
 If this happens, do everything you can – as outlined here – to make sure your baby’s fluid intake is good and his diet isn’t contributing to the problem.
 Do seek medical advice from your Children’s Centre, health visitor or GP, since the problem can get worse quite quickly and it can be very painful and frightening.

 Increasing fruit for babies over six months can also help relieve constipation.
 Try apples, plums, prunes, apricots, peaches or raspberries.
 Very few of us manage to eat enough roughage and our ‘five a day’.
 The whole family should be eating lots of fruit and vegetables so it becomes a daily habit.

 Prevention is better than cure and the best way to avoid constipation in the first place is to offer lots of fluids, fruit and fibre in your weaned baby.
 Baked beans, frozen peas and sweetcorn are good and popular sources of fibre with children.
 A little bit of fresh orange juice in your baby’s milk or water can help soften stools.
 Lots of exercise also helps.

-Are there more serious reasons my baby might be constipated?
+Are there more serious reasons why my baby might be constipated?